 Amy Webb is one of America’s leading futurists and an award-winning author.
 She is the founder of the Future Today Institute and publisher of the annual FTI Tech Trends Report.

 I'm a quantitative futurist.
 I have never limited myself to one field exclusively, because I believe that the global challenges faced by business and society are interconnected across disciplines.
 My academic background includes game theory, economics, statistics, political science, computer science, sociology, music and journalism.
 I speak Japanese, and I spent my 20s living in Japan and China.

 I'm a professor at the NYU Stern School of Business, where I developed and teach the MBA course on strategic foresight and futures forecasting.
 I'm also the founder of the Future Today Institute, which researches emerging technologies at the fringes and tracks them as they move towards the mainstream.
 The method we use to see the future is described in my recent book The Signals Are Talking, which details what technological changes are ahead, what impact they'll have on business and society, and how you can forecast the future yourself.
 Starting in 2012, I began to publish my methodology and tools in the Harvard Business Review, Harvard University Nieman Lab, Harvard University Nieman Reports, and the MIT Sloan Management Report.
 In 2016, I decided to make all of my foresight tools and methodology, as well as all of FTI's research, open source and freely available to the public.

 Writing helps my research and thinking, so I write a lot.
 I contribute research, op-eds and analysis to a number of publications, including the Los Angeles Times, Wired, Harvard Business Review, MIT Sloan Management Review, Inc. Magazine, and elsewhere, and I'm a regular guest on various broadcast shows (television and public radio) and podcasts.
-I'm currently working on a new book—a manifesto about artificial intelligence and implications of talking to machines (PublicAffairs/ Hachette, early 2019).
 I also serve as a script consultant and advisor on movie and television shows that are set in the near and far future.
 Most recently, I worked on The First, a new drama on Hulu set in the year 2031 about the first humans to travel to Mars.